macaodha/batdetect/bat_eval/readme.md

 ## Misc

 #### Requirements
-The code has been tested using Python2.7 (but should work with Python3.6) with the following package versions:
+The code has been tested using Python2.7 (it mostly works under Python3.6, but we have noticed some issues) with the following package versions:
 `Python 2.7.12`
 `scipy 0.19.0`
 `numpy 1.12.1`